 Why take a guided trip instead of going it alone?
 The United States Tour Operators Association explains that group trips can save time, money and hassle.
 They also offer the chance to connect with other like-minded globe-trotters.

 But what really distinguishes guided tours are the expert guides who lead these one-of-a-kind journeys.
+You'll visit places off the beaten path that you’d never find on your own, and you'll experience travel that will connect you with the locals.

 What kind of guided tour should you take?
 There are hundreds of trips available, so you’ll want to narrow down your choices to the types of tours that will give you an experience that caters to your personal preferences.